sculptor-devops/docs/source/docs/webhooks.md

 |***Enable SSL verification*** | No, set to Disable (not recommended)                    |

 ## Custom {#custom}
-If you have another provider of git repository you can use it in the same way but remember that all controls and check validations will not be done by the custom provider and the branch corrispondence will not be granted.
-To change this settings of the domain see [setup](/docs/commands/domains/#setup) command and set provider to custom.
+If you have another git repository provider, you can use it in the same way but remember that all controls and check validations will not be done by the custom provider and the branch corrispondence will not be granted.
+To change these settings of the domain see [setup](/docs/commands/domains/#setup) command and set provider to custom.